Professional Counselor Associate

 I'm a human and a therapist showing up in the most genuine way possible.
-Former clients feel free to reach out, not accepting new clients.
+I have a waitlist, my group has some openings.

 511 SW 10th Ave

 Do you feel like you have to wear a different mask for every area of your life?
 Can you express your sexuality with your friends, but have to hide it with your family?
 I help people integrate themselves, especially in the two areas of sexuality and spirituality.
 Every part of you belongs.

 We all tell stories about and to ourselves, they can both lift up and tear down.
 Often times, we are not even aware of the stories we are clinging too.
 It's important to explore these stories. and we may even need to rewrite a few in order to heal.

 We are all holistic humans, it is important to me to keep this in mind in therapy and take in the uniqueness of all my clients.
 To me, being a humanistic therapist is a chance to be just as human as those I help and to use that humanity to build self compassion, awarenss and hope in my clients.

 Gestalt is a great way to get unstuck and out of traditional therapy, I find it promotes movement in growth in a very experiential way.
 This may include art or acting or movement, but often comes in the form of awareness.
 A therapist who practices gestalt helps humans to have another mirror, as I point of interesting things I see and feel and hear, so we can look at them together and find some meaning.

 We are always growing, and that can be an uncomfortable and frightening process, I walk alongside my clients as we explore together the next steps forward.
 This may inculde grief over the past or letting go of certain things in looking towards hopes for the future.
 I love the chance to be a witness and team member on this journey.